EV LEGISLATION GUIDE

 For Electricians: Staying Compliant with EV Legislation

-EV charging legislation is evolving rapidly.
-Electricians who keep their knowledge current and maintain OZEV-approved installer status are well-positioned to capture a growing market.
-The key obligations are straightforward: install only OZEV-approved smart chargers, follow BS 7671 Section 722 and the IET Code of Practice, and certify every installation correctly.
+EV charging legislation is evolving rapidly, and A4:2026 has moved Section 722 again.
+The core obligations are still straightforward: install only OZEV-approved smart chargers, work to Section 722 and the IET Code of Practice, and certify every installation correctly.

 Use the Elec-Mate EV charging certificate app to complete a BS 7671-compliant electrical installation certificate for every EV charger you install.
-The app covers supply details, earthing arrangements, protective device ratings, RCD type, insulation resistance, earth electrode resistance, and all required test results — then exports a professional PDF for the client and OZEV records.
+It covers supply details, earthing arrangement, protective device ratings, RCD type, insulation resistance, earth electrode resistance and all required test results, then exports a professional PDF for the client and for OZEV records.

 As an OZEV-approved installer you can apply for WCS grants on behalf of your business clients, deducting £350 per socket from your invoice.
 Use the Elec-Mate quoting app to show grant deductions clearly and increase your quote acceptance rate.